-The human body secretes an endogenous sodiumpotassium ATPase inhibitor, digoxin which can regulate the cell cycle and cell proliferation.
+A hypothesis regarding the role of endosymbiotic actinidic archaea and viroids in the regulation of cell function, cell differentiation, cell proliferation and cell death is presented in this paper.
 Endomyocardial fibrosis (EMF) along with the root wilt disease of coconut is endemic to Kerala with its radioactive actinide beach sands.
-Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF[1].
-Endogenous digoxin has also been related to its etiology due to the intracellular magnesium deficiency it produces[2].
-Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases[3,4].
-Endogenous digoxin has been related to the pathogenesis of non-hodgkin's B cell lymphoma, multiple myeloma and CNS gliomaglioblastoma multiforme[2].
-The incidence of neoplasms is high in the presence of low level radioactivity of the mineral sands of Kerala1.
-The possibility of endogenous digoxin synthesis by actinide based primitive organism like archaea with a mevalonate pathway and cholesterol catabolism was considered[5,6,7].
+Actinides like rutile producing intracellular magnesium deficiency due to rutile-magnesium exchange sites in the cell membrane has been implicated in the etiology of EMF[1, 2].
+Organisms like phytoplasmas and viroids have also been demonstrated to play a role in the etiology of these diseases[3-7].
+Actinidic archaea and viroids have been related to the pathogenesis of non-hodgkin's B cell lymphoma, multiple myeloma and CNS gliomaglioblastoma multiforme[2].
+The incidence of neoplasms is high in the presence of low level radioactivity of the mineral sands of Kerala[1].
+Actinidic archaea and viroids have also been related to the pathogenesis of neuronal degenerations like parkinson's disease, alzheimer's disease, huntington's disease and motor neuron disease[2].
 Davies has put forward the concept of a shadow biosphere of organisms with alternate biochemistry present in earth itself[8].
-An actinide dependent shadow biosphere of archaea and viroids in the above mentioned disease states is described[6].
+An actinide dependent shadow biosphere of archaea and viroids regulating the cell cycle is described in the above mentioned disease states[6].
+The endosymbiotic actinidic archaea and viroids can regulate the cell cycle and cellular organelle function.